Cosmological Constraints on Light (but Massive) Relics: Introduction

 Cosmology presents a unique avenue to interrogate new-physics scenarios, in strong complementarity to more traditional particle experiments.
 One particular advantage is the ability of cosmological data to search for \textit{feebly interacting} but \textit{cosmologically abundant} species; indeed, precision data from the cosmic microwave background (CMB) in the early universe~\cite{Aghanim:2018eyx}, as well as surveys mapping the large-scale structure (LSS) of the local universe~\cite{Alam:2016hwk,Erben:2012zw}, have constrained a plethora of beyond-the-standard-model (BSM) scenarios that are presently inaccessible to terrestrial experiments, for instance those involving dark-matter or neutrino self-interactions~\cite{Spergel:1999mh,Buen-Abad:2015ova,Kamada:2016euw,Park:2019ibn}.

 An interesting scenario, and a generic prediction of many BSM models, consists of the presence of new \textit{light relics}: weakly interacting particles that decoupled from the Standard Model (SM) thermal bath in the early universe while still relativistic.
-The canonical example of light relics are the SM neutrinos, which decoupled just before the epoch of big-bang nucleosynthesis (BBN), when the temperature of the universe was $T_\gamma\sim 10$ MeV~\cite{Mangano:2005cc,deSalas:2016ztq}.
+The canonical example of light relics are the SM neutrinos, which began decoupling just before the epoch of big-bang nucleosynthesis (BBN), when the temperature of the universe was $T_\gamma\sim 10$ MeV~\cite{Mangano:2005cc,deSalas:2016ztq}.
 Other hypothetical light degrees of freedom, such as the gravitino~\cite{Weinberg:1982zq,Giudice:1999am,Feng:2010ij,Hook:2015tra,Hook:2018sai}, dark photons~\cite{Ackerman:mha,Vogel:2013raa}, axions~\cite{Peccei:1977hh,Arvanitaki:2009fg,Marsh:2015xka,Baumann:2016wac}, and sterile neutrinos~\cite{Boyarsky:2009ix,Abazajian:2012ys}, are expected to decouple earlier, carrying information about physics at much higher energies.
-We assume that these new particles are stable and negligibly self-interacting, in which case their comoving number density is frozen while relativistic, and a relatively large cosmological abundance -- often comparable to that of photons -- survives until the present day.
+We assume that these new particles are stable and negligibly self-interacting, in which case their comoving number density is frozen while relativistic, and a relatively large cosmological abundance --with number densities $\mathcal{O}(10\%)$ that of photons -- survives until the present day.
 These scenarios are then especially suited for cosmological searches.

 Light relics are commonly assumed to be massless~\cite{Brust:2013ova,Baumann:2017gkg,Green:2019glg}, in which case their effect can be fully absorbed into a change to the effective number $N_{\rm eff}$ of neutrino species (or to the interacting effective number of degrees of freedom if the relics strongly self interact \cite{Bell:2005dr,Brinckmann:2020bcn}), which parametrizes extra contributions to the cosmic radiative energy budget.
 Light-relic masses, however, can have a significant impact on the LSS of the universe.
 For instance, neutrino masses, while small enough to be unresolved by current laboratory experiments (which find $m_\nu \leq $ 1.1 eV at the 90\% confidence level (CL) \cite{Aker:2019uuj}), are best constrained by cosmological datasets.
 Similarly, massive light relics will leave a cosmological imprint beyond a background contribution to $N_{\rm eff}$, and will modify the growth of structure at the perturbation level~\cite{Boyarsky:2008xj,Munoz:2018ajr,DePorzio:2020wcz}.